bioc/flowSpy/README.md

 # flowSpy v1.2.2

 flowSpy is a trajectory inference and visualization toolkit of flow and mass cytometry data.
-This package is developed and maintained by [JhuangLab](https://github.com/JhuangLab) at Shanghai Institute of Hematoloty.
+This package is developed and maintained by [JhuangLab](https://github.com/JhuangLab) at Shanghai Institute of Hematology.

 Instructions, documentation, and tutorials can be found at: